 The music festival weekend returns for a 12th year on the August Bank Holiday weekend, Friday 23rd until Sunday 25th August 2019.

-Acts announced so far include headliners Embrace, and Reverend and the Makers, with the Friday headliner still to come, along with Peter Hook & The Light, Alabama 3, Hugh Cornwell, Hot Chocolate, 3 Daft Monkeys, The Dualers, Tankus the Henge, Laid Blak, The Jive Aces, Kissmet, and more.
-There's more to come.
+Acts include headliners Embrace, and Reverend and the Makers, and Lightning Seeds, along with Peter Hook & The Light, Alabama 3, Hugh Cornwell, Hot Chocolate, 3 Daft Monkeys, The Dualers, Tankus the Henge, Laid Blak, The Jive Aces, Kissmet, and much more.

 For the details as available please see the line-up page.

 Tickets are on sale, currently priced as follows:-

 Adult (16+) weekend with camping: £87.50 - sold out

 Youth (13-15 yrs) weekend with camping: £75